z-wix/sudoku/README.md

 - Replicating the same result in a quandrant-wise fashion.
 This might be more difficult, becuase I will need to specify the quadrant the missing value is in first and then turn the quadrant into an array to check for which values are missing.
 - I need to be able to handle if there are multiple missing values in a column (which hopefully adding in checking row-wise and quadrant-wise will help with that).
 - On top of handling multiple missing values, I need to be able to store possible values that can be overridden if one of the values is fill in later in a corresponding row, column, or quadrant.

+## Third Step:
+### **Single Missing Values in a Quadrant**

+Now with `sudoku_quads.py` I can do the same things as the rows and columns, but by quadrant.
+This was only possible when using two functions